benjohnsonnlp/developer/_content/cognitive-application/build-applications.md

 title: Build
 weight: 30
 ---
-* Check to see if someone has already created a Personal Assistant application that you can reuse.
+* Check to see if someone has already created a Assistant application that you can reuse.
 Search for Expertise in the
-* Explain how to build a Personal Assistant application.
+* Explain how to build a Assistant application.
 * package expertise and models
 * test

- Designing a Personal Assistant application is unlike other applications you have likely designed and built before.
+ Designing a Assistant application is unlike other applications you have likely designed and built before.
 There are more careful design considerations needed to create a engaging proactive personal user experience.
 While you can use your normal design techniques like Design Thinking, there are some key point to make note of when building your application.
 Here are practices that you should consider as you design your application so that it aligns with the Watson Assistant Builder programming model

 1. Organize the overall storyboard of the entire user experience for your application